hardikvasa/google-images-download/README.md

 `python google-images-download.py --keywords "universe" --specific_site example.com`

-===> The images would be downloaded in their own sub-directories inside the main directory (either the one you provided or in 'downloads') in the same folder as the python file that you run.
+===> The images would be downloaded in their own sub-directories inside the main directory (either the one you provided or in 'downloads') in the same folder as the `google_images_download.py` file.

 ___